zendframework/zf2-documentation/docs/languages/en/modules/zendtool.introduction.rst

     1. Open console (command prompt)
     2. Go to your application's directory
-    3. Run `composer require zendframework/zftool:dev-master`
+    3. Run `php composer.phar require zendframework/zftool:dev-master`

+Composer will be installed into the `vendor/bin` folder so you may want to add that directory to your PATH variable so you are able to invoke zf.php from the command line withour pre-pending the full path.

 Manual installation
 -------------------